Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/4-Digital_Signatures_Basic/Digital_Signatures_Basic_slides.md

 For example, when a user authorizes a transfer,<br/>they almost always mean just one time.

+Notes:

+There need to be explicit rules about how a message is interpreted.
+If the same signature can be used in multiple contexts, there is the possibility that it will be maliciously resubmitted.

+In an application, this typically looks like namespacing in the signature payload.

 ---

 ## Signing and Verifying

 <img style="height: 600px" src="../../../assets/img/1-Cryptography/sig-verify-flow.svg" />

+Notes:

+Note that signing and encryption are _not_ inverses.

 ---